Pilcrow182/cogmind-7drl-fonts/readme.md

 progress).

 Standard (4:3) resolutions:
-  The  6x6  font will make a  480x360  window (simple tiles), The  7x7  font will make a  560x420  window (simple tiles), The  8x8  font will make a  640x480  window (simple tiles), The 10x10 font will make a  800x600  window (full tiles), The 12x12 font will make a  960x720  window (full tiles), The 14x14 font will make a 1120x840  window (full tiles), The 16x16 font will make a 1280x960  window (full tiles), The 18x18 font will make a 1440x1080 window (full tiles), The 20x20 font will make a 1600x1200 window (full tiles),
+ * The  6x6  font will make a  480x360  window (simple tiles)
+ * The  7x7  font will make a  560x420  window (simple tiles)
+ * The  8x8  font will make a  640x480  window (simple tiles)
+ * The 10x10 font will make a  800x600  window (full tiles)
+ * The 12x12 font will make a  960x720  window (full tiles)
+ * The 14x14 font will make a 1120x840  window (full tiles)
+ * The 16x16 font will make a 1280x960  window (full tiles)
+ * The 18x18 font will make a 1440x1080 window (full tiles)
+ * The 20x20 font will make a 1600x1200 window (full tiles)

 Widescreen (16:9) resolutions:
-  The 16x12 font will make a  1280x720 window (full tiles), The 17x12 font will make a  1360x720 window (full tiles),
+ * The 16x12 font will make a  1280x720 window (full tiles)
+ * The 17x12 font will make a  1360x720 window (full tiles)

 ----